aukgit/Simple-Chat-System/Readme.md

 - Must use NetBeans 8.0.1 (at least, some time they change their core so try to have the same version as me).
 Back in 2011 , I designed a project with netbeans , now it doesn't work anymore because they have decided not to work with Swing framework.
 - First you should create a database in mysql named 'chatdatabase' .
 - You will find 'chatdatabase.sql' root of the project , download and execute that file inside your database.
 - Now open "\src\Database\Components\ISoftwareInformation.java" , here replace the connection string with your database connection string.
-Easy way to get the connection string is to create a Master form with database using netbeans.
+Easy way to get the connection string is to create a 'Master Form' with database using netbeans.
 Mail me if you are stuck.